Five Natural Remedies for Symptoms of Endometriosis

-- Reduce your consumption of unhealthy fats but increase your consumptionhealthy fats like omega 3.
+- Reduce your consumption of unhealthy fats but increase your consumption of healthy fats like omega 3:

 - Olive oil

-You should consume organic products and your diet should be as natural as possible at all times.
+- You should consume organic products and your diet should be as natural as possible at all times.
 Research indicates that a gluten-free diet can help with this.

 This medication may cause a calcium deficit.
 This is why you need to check with your doctor about the need to take vitamin D supplements.

-A woman’s body follows a cycle and endometriosis, on average, is regular in its symptoms.
+A woman’s body follows a cycle and endometriosis is usually regular in its symptoms.

-In order to anticipate certain symptoms, it’s be very helpful to have a calendar or diary to take note of what you feel, what hurts you and what worries you.
+- In order to anticipate certain symptoms, it’s very helpful to have a calendar or diary to take note of what you feel, what hurts you and what worries you

-You’ll gradually get to know a little more your disease and this will always give you an advantage.
+- You’ll gradually get to know a little more about your disease and this will always give you an advantage

-4. Perform exercises that can help you reduce the pain associated with endometriosis.
+4. Perform exercises to reduce the pain associated with endometriosis

 - Do exercise that you enjoy or that benefit your health the most.
 This is because above all the aim is to increase the production of endorphins.
 Therefore, you should choose an exercise that won’t exhaust you, but that you will enjoy.